 Although the Elwells haven’t donated to King since 2012, they have remained supporters of the congressman since then.
 In 2014, after Denny Elwell Co. purchased the former Dahl’s Foods building in north Ames that was later demolished for a new Walmart, a large King for Congress sign was displayed on the property.

-The names listed above are King’s largest individual donors but just a sampling of the many businesspeople who have supported Iowa’s notorious far-right congressman over the years.
+The names listed above are among King’s largest individual donors but just a sampling of the many businesspeople who have supported Iowa’s notorious far-right congressman over the years.
 In the months ahead, the Informer will profile more of them.